mmistakes/minimal-mistakes/_posts/2017-08-29-sprinkler-software.md

 ### Call API from smartphone

 We can now control the sprinkler with simple HTTP Request.
-At first, I was wondering if I have to code an mobile application (iphone, android... ), and after thinking about it, I said to myself: is there a simple application we can send request like curl or postman but on mobile.
+At first, I was wondering if I have to code an mobile application (IOS, android... ), and after thinking about it, I said to myself: is there a simple application we can send request like curl or postman but on mobile.
 So I found the perfect application on Iphone [here](https://itunes.apple.com/fr/app/curler-une-interface-pour-vos-api-http/id1210896283?mt=8)
 It exists a couple of equivalent application on Iphone, Android...

 **Note**: If you want to access to your HTTP server outside your LAN, don't forget to forward port into your